kshen0/last.fm-getter/README.md

 last.fm-getter
 ==============

-Retrieves a user's last.fm history
+Retrieves a user's last.fm history and displays in a streamgraph.